-Under Washington law, certain crimes, misdemeanors and felonies alike, can carry with it the DV designation depending on the relationship between the defendant and the alleged victim.
+Under Washington law, certain crimes, misdemeanors and felonies can carry the DV designation depending on the relationship between the defendant and the alleged victim.
 In short, if a family or household member commits a crime against another family or household member, or if a person in a dating relationship with another commits a crime against that person, the label of domestic violence (DV) can and most often will be attached to that crime.
 The Washington statutes governing these definitions are RCW 10.99.020 and RCW 26.50.010.

 Pursuant to RCW 10.99.020(3) a family or household relationship means: